About the Survey

-The second sub-topic of the first phase (2013) will focus on the Internet, investigating the general population’s Internet usage and behavior, especially with regard to social networking sites, dual media, digital entertainment, e-commerce, online curation, and Internet literacy.
+The second sub-topic of the first phase (2013) focus on the Internet, investigating the general population’s Internet usage and behavior, especially with regard to social networking sites, dual media, digital entertainment, e-commerce, online curation, and Internet literacy.
 Furthermore, the study will utilize network detection software to objectively observe web users’ online behavior (the survey will be carried out from July to September 2013, and the data will be released in July 2014).

-The third sub-topic of the first phase (2014) will center on entertainment and entertainment-related media behavior.
+The third sub-topic of the first phase (2014) is center on entertainment and entertainment-related media behavior.
 As minors constitute a large part of the population that uses entertainment media, the age limit for the respondents in this part of the study will be lowered to nine, and two separate versions will be prepared for the adults and the minors (the survey will be carried out from July to September 2014, and the data will be released in September 2015).